moleculerjs/site/source/docs/broker.md

 | `action` | `String` | Action  name |

 ### `$circuit-breaker.close`
-The broker send this event if the circuit breaker module changed its state to `closed`.
+The broker sends this event when the circuit breaker module change its state to `closed`.

 **Parameters**